 Compared to relational automata, which are the workhorse of the language, reactive automata are more of a niche feature, but they are nonetheless useful in a number of situations.
 We'll see in the following chapters a couple of examples taken from the field of embedded software development, but their applicability is not restricted to that.
 Large reactive subsystems are present, for example, in many games.
 A tipical game has quests to complete, skills to learn or, in general, any sort of in game events that are unlocked only once you've performed certain actions, completed some tasks or even, in the case of online or mobile games, after some assets, like images or level data, have been downloaded from the servers.
 A new quest can be unlocked once, say, you've completed previous ones, or reached certain areas in the game, owned specific artifacts or talked to some NPCs, or any complex combinations of those conditions.
 Even in simple mobile games these subsystems can become pretty large, with hundreds of inputs, outputs and state variables, and they can be modelled quite naturally using reactive programming.

 A domain-specific language, not a general-purpose one

 While it is possible to use Cell to write complete programs (or at least it would be, if it provided a comprehensive I/O library), that's not what the language is designed for.
-The Cell compiler is actually a code generator: it outputs a source file in any of the supported target languages, which you can then include in an existing C++ application.
-For each automaton in your Cell code, the compiler produces a corresponding C++ class that allows you to instantiate and interact with those automata, by doing things like sending messages to, invoking methods on and reading, saving and restoring the state of a relational automata, or setting the inputs and being notified of changes in the values of the outputs of a reactive one.
+The Cell compiler is actually a code generator: it outputs a source file in any of the supported target languages, which you can then include in an existing application written in the same language.
+For each automaton in your Cell code, the compiler produces a corresponding native class that allows you to instantiate and interact with those automata, by doing things like sending messages to, invoking methods on and reading, saving and restoring the state of a relational automata, or setting the inputs and being notified of changes in the values of the outputs of a reactive one.